vesuxyz/docs/docs/explore/rewards.md

 - CASH

 :::note
-To qualify for BTCFi rewards, stablecoins must be **borrowed against eligible BTC collateral**.
+To qualify for BTCFi rewards, stablecoins must be borrowed against eligible BTC collateral.
 :::

 Rewards are distributed by the Starknet Foundation to participating protocols based on activity.
 Vesu does not manage or guarantee the distribution schedule or amounts.

 For more information, visit the official [BTCFi Season website](https://btcfiseason.starknet.org/).

 ## DeFi Spring